Jramirezhernad1010/PlantMonitor/README.md

 # PlantMonitor
 Jose's Project Where he measures rainfall, soil mosture, temp, and airtemperature with sensors and an arduino.
+Joseph is helping out.